Home > Featured > Ted Nugent Guitars

 The Spruce for Ted's new guitar turned out awesome. we couldn't have found a more resonant piece if we looked for 5 years.

-Gluing up the top sanding surface smooth
+Gluing up the top Sanding surface smooth

 Ready for carving The body is drawn